fmartig/RepData_PeerAssessment1/PA1_template.md

 ```
 On average, 10766.19 steps were taken every day.
 The median value is 10765.00.

+***

-### What is the average daily activity pattern?
+#### What is the average daily activity pattern?

-Compute the average number of steps taken par interval across all days:
+To determine the daily activity pattern, the average number of steps taken per interval across all days was computed.
+The following code groups the data by interval and compute the mean number of steps for each group of intervals.

 ```r
 steps_by_interval<-aggregate(steps~int,data=activity,FUN=mean)